Key Channels: Website, Video, Facebook, Email

 RESULTS TO DATE

-Leadership at Renaissance believes that this guest article program achieved its objectives by reaching school leaders with relevant content, generating social media impressions, and driving traffic to its site.
+The guest article program helped Renaissance reach school leaders with relevant content, raise brand awareness through social media impressions, and drive traffic back to the Renaissance site.

 With a fourth article, Renaissance wanted to target the teacher audience to promote another piece of free downloadable content on Renaissance’s site, the annual What Kids Are Reading report. opens in a new windowThe Books Kids Read Most, According to 8.7 Million Students was published on MDR’s WeAreTeachers online community and has realized 35,094 page views, off-the-chart email results with an open rate of 47 percent, and nearly 1,900 clicks to the report on the Renaissance website.

 Get a PDF Version of this Case Study

 Download a printable copy of this case study.